A-Archives-and-Forks/leftvalues.github.io/README.md

 ### Contributions

 Translations were previously handled through the WebLate app, but since 2023 the provider of this application has been unavailable.
 This project is no longer actively maintained, but corrections to translations and new translations can still be submitted as pull requests by editing the .json files in the lang directory.

+Unfinished translations include:
+* Arabic
+* Asturian
+* Esperanto
+* Burmese
+* Turkish
+* Thai

+If you have knowledge in these languages please consider contributing.
+Other languages are also welcome.
+If you submit a pull request please keep in mind that it may take some time before it is approved.

 New questions and axes are not being considered, but feel free to create your own forks that expand upon and modify LeftValues.

 ### License